No other 3 on 3 brand offers the perfect balance of fun and discipline that we have perfected over the past 13 years…

 PROJECTED BOYS LEVELS (level inclusions and omissions vary year by year)

-Bubble Mite 4 League [Strong final year Level #3 Mites & Level #4 mites that were role players this past winter season] 2017 3 on 3 Bubble Mite 4 Brochure
+Bubble Pony Mite 4 League [Primarily very Strong Level #2 & solid level #3 Mites.
+Level #4 mites that were role players this past winter season and smaller & younger first year squirt C’s with similar skill will also play] 2018 ESP 3 on 3 Bubble Pony Mite Brochure

-Bubble A Bantam League [Top B1 Bantams or BTM A role players from this past winter season] 2017 3 on 3 Bubble A Bantam Brochure
+Bubble A Bantam League [Top B1 Bantams or BTM A role players from this past winter season] 2018 3 on 3 Bantam Bubble A Brochure

-Bubble Varsity HS League [Primarily Solid JV players who are 9th & 10th graders this winter.
-11th Grade JV players with similar size & skill can also play.
-Solid Bantam AA players looking to play HS hockey next winter will round out teams] 2017 3 on 3 HS Bubble Varsity Brochure
+Bubble Varsity HS League [A mix of JV & Varsity players who are 9th through 11th graders this winter will be the primary players.
+Solid Bantam AA players that are a lock to play HS hockey next winter will round out teams] 2018 3 on 3 HS Bubble Varsity Brochure

 PROJECTED GIRLS LEVELS (level inclusions and omissions vary year by year)

 Bubble “10” U-8 League [Primarily solid final year U8 players from this past winter along with U8 early move up roster fill in’s who played U10B.
-1st year U10B age 3rd line role players many newer to the game will also play] 2017 ESP 3 on 3 Bubble 10 – U8 Brochure
+1st year U10B age role players some newer to the game will also play] 2018 ESP 3 on 3 Bubble 10 – U8 Brochure

-Bubble A U15 League [Primarily 1st year U-15 “B” skilled players along with solid U12A’ s from this past winter season] Brochure coming soon…
+Bubble A U15 League [1st year U-15 “B Plus” skilled players along with solid U12A’ s from this past winter season] 2018 ESP 3 on 3 Bubble A U15 Brochure

 The above boys and girls levels constitute a natural progression and continuation of development which allows for a seamless transition year after year to the next appropriate level.
 We have numerous coaches who have put teams together in our 3 on 3 program for 5 or more consecutive years and they believe it has developed their players in ways 5 on 5 hockey simply can not.
 Come association tryouts their players routinely demonstrate superior ice vision, better puck control in tight areas, quicker decision making, quicker recognition of change of possession, and more explosive acceleration… If your athlete needs to improve in any of those areas, our 3 on 3 is the perfect venue, and they’ll have great fun getting there…